navinlabcode/Arc-well/README.md

 ### _Contact_
 ------------
-For more detailed information, please email nnavin@mdanderson.org
+For more detailed information, please email corresponding author.